nikhilr612/xpbdrs/README.md

 - **Inflation Demo**: Soft body volume scaling using tetrahedral constraints
 - **Spot in Box**: Constrained dynamics with periodic force impulses

 Each example includes parameter customization, interactive controls, and visual output modes.
+All examples require the `raylib` feature to be enabled for 3D visualization.

+**Note**: The core XPBD simulation library can be used without raylib for headless physics computation.
+Only the examples, demos, and visualization components require the raylib feature.

 ## Dependencies

-- **raylib**: 3D rendering and user interaction
+- **glam**: Vector and matrix mathematics with serde support
 - **serde/bincode**: Mesh serialization
 - **tracing**: Structured logging
-- **clap**: Command-line argument parsing
+- **clap**: Command-line argument parsing (dev dependency)

+### Optional Features

+- **raylib** (optional): 3D rendering and user interaction for examples and demos
+  - Enable with `cargo run --features raylib` or `default-features = false` in Cargo.toml